113th Wing airmen credited with saving a life

 |0

-This work, 113th Wing airmen credited with saving a life, by SSgt Anthony Small, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 113th Wing airmen credited with saving a life, by Capt.
+Chelsi Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT